reuterbal/photobooth/README.md

 	 $ tvservice -e "DMT 58 HDMI"
 	 $ # Now press Ctrl-Alt-F1 then Ctrl-Alt-F7
 	 ```
+* Sound latency

+  If you have trouble with the shutter and beep sounds seeming to come
+  half a second too late, try running 'pulseaudio --kill' at the
+  command line and try running photobooth again.
+That fixes it for me.

 ### GPIO pins

 The photobooth uses two GPIO pins for switches and one for an LED